-Whether it's a notification, a problem with your account, or product update, sometimes services need to contact you.
+Whether it's an alert, a problem with your account, or a product update, sometimes services need to contact you.
 They shouldn't need your email address to do it.

 Alias includes purpose built support for these kinds of messages, without revealing your email address.

 Designed to help you see what's important quickly, messages are short and simple.
 No pages of text, slow loading images, tracking pixels, or malicious attachments.